oeh-tnf/JKU-Games-Page/02_dice.md

 * Play intense Group-games like "Werewolf" or "Two Rooms and a Boom" etc.
 * Build one of the greatest Disney Puzzle with 40.320 pieces

+## To Bring
+* Bring your own games and play them with friends.
+* Fun, Fairness and Friends